We name the tests to pass before you start investing, the funds that fit the bill for beginners, and some golden rules to follow.

 Second, clear any debts, tackling the most expensive ones first.
 While it is important to have savings, it is not normally a good idea to prioritise additional savings over reducing debts, because debts usually cost more in interest than savings earn.
 Mortgage debt is not normally considered debt in this scenario.

-The final test to pass is a commitment to invest for at least five years, as over the short term the stock market can be pretty unforgiving.
+The final test is a commitment to invest for at least five years, as over the short term the stock market can be unforgiving.